cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/sop/deleting.rst

     This isn't recursive.
 It will only restore the messages in the folder specified.

-To find other folders, :ref:`imap-admin-systemcommands-ctl_mboxlist` can be used.
+To find other folders, :ref:`imap-reference-manpages-systemcommands-ctl_mboxlist` can be used.

 .. parsed-literal::